DA0-DA0/governance/affinity-delegate-model.md

 - Affinity groups elect **delegates** to serve on the **Guiding Body**, which can exert absolute power over the rhizome.
 - A contributor can leave the rhizome at any time.

-Everyone in the rhizome is a contributor, and every contributor is a member of an affinity group.
+Note: everyone in the rhizome is a contributor.
 Some contributors serve as delegates to the Guiding Body.

 ## Guiding Body
 Test cases: